ioopl/Aviir/readme.md

 > BLE = Bluetooth Low Energy → the wireless protocol.
 > GATT = Generic Attribute Profile → the “language and menu” of data exchange.

-The MCU (firmware) exposes a **GATT table** of services & characteristics (UUIDs) that the app can interact with—rather than directly talking to the physical chips.
+The MCU (firmware) exposes a **GATT table** of services & characteristics (UUIDs) that the app can interact with rather than directly talking to the physical chips.

 **Analogy 🗄️**
 Think of the board as a restaurant kitchen:
 - The chips are the chefs (temperature chef, motor chef, etc.).
 - The MCU is the head chef who talks to them.
 - The menu that gets handed to you (the app) is the GATT table with UUIDs.
 - We don’t order directly from the line cooks (chips).
 - We only order from the menu (UUIDs) that the head chef (firmware) wrote.

 **Example:**

 - On one iPhone A, the App advertises serviceUUID and characteristic charUUID.
 - On second iPhone B, the App also advertises and scans for the exact same serviceUUID.
 - Each of these has a UUID so the App can find it and talk read/write/subscribe to each other via the App.
 - The UUIDs belong to the Bluetooth services/characteristics, not to the physical chips themselves.

 ---